Can A Needle Guide Simplify Ultrasound-Guided Procedures?

 The combination of reducing procedure times, increasing clinical confidence, decreasing needle passes and redirects and improving first and second attempts all work toward improving patient safety.
 These clinical benefits can be achieved with the use of a needle guide during ultrasound-guided procedures.

-For additional information on needle guidance systems, please contact a CIVCO Customer Consultant at (800) 445-6741
+For additional information on needle guidance systems join our webinar, “Ultrasound Guidance in Vascular Access,” on Tuesday, April 9th and earn complimentary SDMS CME or contact a CIVCO Representative at (800) 445-6741

 - Maecken T, Heite L, Wolf B, Zahn PK, Litz RJ, “US-guided catheterization of the subclavian vein: free-hand vs. needle-guided technique” Anesthesia: The Association of Anesthetists of Great Britain and Ireland, 2015;1-8